TrawsCymru: T9

 The T9 service commenced operating on 1 August 2013.
 It was initially operated by First Cymru and ran every 20 minutes, 7 days a week.
 Five Optare Tempos are allocated to the service.
 The buses used were reported to be those ordered for the Carmarthen - Aberystwyth TC1 service.
 On 1 November 2014 New Adventure Travel took over operation of the route, which was reduced to a half-hourly.
 It was restored to a 20 minutes frequency in April 2015.

 At around 15 miles, the route falls some way short of the 25 mile minimum distance given in Dr Victoria Winckler's review of TrawsCymru (see sub-section of history section above).
 The journey time from Cardiff Airport to Cardiff Central is 40 minutes.
 Due to the circular route via Cardiff Bay, the journey from Cardiff Central to the airport is only 30 minutes.

-TrawsCymru Connect
+TrawsCymru Cyswllt

-A number of shorter services are designated as TrawsCymru Cyswllt (TrawsCymru Connect).
+A number of shorter services are designated as TrawsCymru 'Cyswllt'.